Elletra/Support_BuildableSnow/README.md

 #### <a name="api-raise-snow"></a>`fxDTSBrick::raiseSnow ();`

 Flattens brick if it's not already; raises snow brick above it if it is.
-Returns a [BuildableSnowError](#error-codes).
+Returns a [BuildableSnowError](#errors).

 ##

 #### <a name="api-lower-snow"></a>`fxDTSBrick::lowerSnow ();`

 Lowers snow, provided there's no snow above this brick.
-Returns a [BuildableSnowError](#error-codes).
+Returns a [BuildableSnowError](#errors).

-## <a name="error-codes">Error Codes
+## <a name="errors">Errors

-Some functions return a `BuildableSnowError`, which is one of the following error codes:
+Some functions return a `BuildableSnowError`, which will be one of the following:

 | Variable | Description |
 | -------- | ----------- |